umbrellio/code-style/rubocop/README.md

 1. Add `gem 'rubocop-config-umbrellio'` into your Gemfile

   To test this gem before release, you can add
-  `gem 'rubocop-config-umbrellio', github: 'umbrellio/code-style', branch: 'master'` instead.
+  `gem 'rubocop-config-umbrellio', github: 'umbrellio/code-style'` instead.

   Do `$ bundle install`.
 If it fails, run `$ bundle update rubocop rubocop-rspec` instead